TedHusted/awake/awake.md

 “Yes, it is strange,” says Callahan.
 “I’ll reach out to Mitchell’s boss.
 It was Carla Mitchell and Noah Harper, right?
 And they work together on some kind of task force for OASA?”

 “Yes.
-What they actually do is mostly classified, but I felt like we had a good whiteboard session anyway.”
+What they actually do is mostly classified.
+Still, it was a good whiteboard session.”

 ###